CrisSW55/MySQL-Java/README.md

 # MySQL-Java
-retrieve data from mysql database using java
+retrieve data from mysql database using java, the used IDE is IntelliJ